Unbiased deep solvers for linear parametric PDEs: Introduction

-An important application of deep PDE solvers is that one can in fact approximate the parametric family of solutions of PDEs.
-To be more precise let $\Theta \subseteq \mathbb R^p$, $p\geq 1$, be a parameter space.
+An important application of deep PDE solvers is that one can in fact approximate a parametric family of solutions of a PDE.
+To be more precise let $B \subseteq \mathbb R^p$, $p\geq 1$, be a parameter space.
 In the context of finance these, for example, might be initial volatility, volatility of volatility, interest rate and mean reversion parameters.
-One can approximate the parametric family of functions $\big(u(\cdot;\theta)\big)_{\theta \in \Theta}$ for an arbitrary range of parameters.
+One can approximate the parametric family of functions $F(\cdot;\beta)_{\beta \in B}$ for an arbitrary range of parameters.
 This then allows for swift calibration of models to data (e.g options prices).
 This is particularly appealing for high dimensional problems when calibrating directly using noisy Monte-Carlo samples might be inefficient.
-This line of research gain recently some popularity and has been numerically tested on various models and data sets \cite{horvath2019deep,liu2019neural,bayer2018deep,stone2018calibrating,hernandez2016model,itkin2019deep,mcghee2018artificial}.
+This line of research gained some popularity recently and the idea has been tested numerically on various models and data sets~\cite{horvath2019deep,liu2019neural,bayer2018deep,stone2018calibrating,hernandez2016model,itkin2019deep,mcghee2018artificial}.
 There are some remarks that are in order.
 In the context of models calibration, while the training might be expensive one can do it offline, once and for good.
-One can also notice that training data could be used to produce a ``look up table'' taking model parameters to prices.
-From this perspective the neural network, essentially, becomes an interpolator.
-However it may be that the number of parameters of the network is much smaller than number of training data and therefore it is more efficient to store it.
-The final remark is that while there are other methods out there, such as Chebyshev functions, neural networks seem robust in high dimensions which makes them our method of choice.
+One can also notice that training data could be used to produce a ``look-up table'' taking model parameters to prices.
+From this perspective the neural network, essentially, becomes an interpolator and a compression tool.
+Indeed the number of parameters of the network is much smaller than number of training data and therefore it is more efficient to store those.
+The final remark is that while there are other methods out there, such as Chebyshev functions, neural networks seem robust in high dimensions which make them our method of choice.